cBioPortal/cbioportal/docs/File-Formats.md

 The clinical data is used to capture both clinical attributes and the mapping between patient and sample ids.
 The software supports multiple samples per patient.

 As of March 2016, the clinical file is split into a patient file and a clinical file.
-The *sample* file is required, whereas the *patient* file is optional.
+The *sample* file is required, whereas the *patient* file is optional. cBioPortal has specific functionality for a core set of patient and sample columns, but can also display custom columns (see section ["Custom columns in clinical data"](#custom-columns-in-clinical-data)).

 #### Meta files
 The two clinical metadata files (or just one metadata file if you choose to leave the *patient* file out) have to contain the following fields: